opeik/tekken-handbook/Basics/Movement.md

 opponent into a dangerous mixup situation.
 Incorporating movement into your strategies is vital.

+Unlike other fighting games, Tekken allows you to **instantly cancel movement into other movement**, meaning there is little commitment to moving.
+At any point you can cancel a sidestep or forward dash into blocking, or immediately retreat by cancelling it into a back dash.

 ## Dashing
 Like most fighting games, to win a round, you need to deplete the opponent's life gauge by dealing damage.
 You can't just run at the opponent though since you're not able to guard while moving forwards.
-The opponents long range moves will clip you before you can close in.
+The opponent's long range moves will clip you before you can close in.

 {% include video.html url="MagnificentEnchantingCutworm.mp4" class="float-right float-figure"